ychaim/coinffeine/Home.md

 If you want to take a more active role, we also welcome any kind of contributions.
 We are happy to receive suggestions, bug reports, pull requests... anything that improves the project.

 The project is mainly written in [Scala](http://scala-lang.org/).
 We use [Akka](http://akka.io/) to handle concurrency and [BitcoinJ](https://code.google.com/p/bitcoinj/) to work with bitcoin.
-If you want to start developing, take a look at the [README file](/BitwiseLabs/coinffeine/blob/master/README.md).
+If you want to start developing, take a look at the [README file](/BitwiseLabs/coinffeine/blob/master/README.md) and the [[How to contribute]] page.

 ### What else